List of Dawson's Creek episodes: Season 4 (2000–2001)

 Dawson's Creek fourth season started on October 4, 2000, and ended on May 23, 2001.
 This season takes place during the characters' senior year of high school in Capeside.

-Meredith Monroe left the series after episode, "You Had Me at Goodbye", but continued to be credited episodes remaining in the season, returning only to participate in the episode "The Graduate".
+Meredith Monroe left the series after episode, "You Had Me at Goodbye", but continued to be credited in the season, returning only to participate in the episode "The Graduate".

 Season 5 (2001–2002)

 Season 5 started on October 10, 2001, and ended May 15, 2002.
 The season takes place during the characters' freshman year of college in Boston.
+The season includes the series' 100th episode.

 Season 6 (2002–2003)

 The sixth and final season of Dawson's Creek began October 2, 2002, and ended May 14, 2003, with a special two-hour series finale.
 The season takes place during the characters' sophomore year of college and the series finale takes place five years later.
-The show saw the addition of Busy Philipps as Audrey Lidell, who previously guest starred throughout the entire fifth season.
+The show saw the addition of Busy Philipps as Audrey Liddell, who previously guest starred throughout the entire fifth season.